opportus/object-mapper/README.md

 Leverage this solution by delegating to it patternable control over your model data and services to **truly decouple** those from your application.
-Meaning nowhere then in your codebase is statically coded these models and services routine calls which are variables dynamically defined by that patternable control.
+Meaning nowhere then in your codebase is statically coded these models and services routine calls which are variables dynamically defined by that control pattern.

 This solution can be used for example as: